ashukla2019/operating_sys/Linux/Kernel/Linux_kernel_understanding.md

 ## 3 Process Management

-## 1. What is a Process?
+1. What is a Process?
+Process = Program + Execution State + Resources

-A **process is a program in execution**.
+A process is a program currently in execution.

-A process is the basic unit of:

-- CPU scheduling
-- Resource allocation
-- Process management
-- Protection and isolation

-Unlike a program stored on disk, a process has execution state and resources such as:

-- Program Counter (PC)
+It has:

-- CPU registers
+CPU state: PC, registers
-- Stack
-- Heap
-- Open files
-- Process state
-- Virtual address space
-- Process Control Block (PCB)
+Memory: virtual address space, stack, heap
+Resources: open files, etc.
+PCB: OS information used to manage the process

 ```text
 Program on disk